GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ## stream-chat-android-ui-components
 ### 🐞 Fixed
 Fixed attr streamUiCopyMessageActionEnabled.
 From color to boolean.
+Now it is possible to change the color of `MessageListHeaderView` from the XML.
 ### ⬆️ Improved

 ### ✅ Added